newmen93/sdk-tools/README.md

 Building platform-tools and build-tools for Android, such as aapt aapt2 aidl zipalign adb fastboot ... etc</br>

-if you need other tools, please refer to existing tools to add CMakeLists.txt
+If you need other tools, please refer to existing tools to add CMakeLists.txt

 Currently only test aarch64 architecture</br>

 for other architectures you may need to refer to Android.bp to modify the corresponding CMakeLists.txt

  ****